-Student's Name: Age: Grade: The provision which states that a school may subnutritionally equivalent to fluid milk and m States Department of Agriculture (USDA).
-A fortification of calcium, protein, vitamin A, and who cannot consume fluid milk because of disability. eets Nutritional Standards es At a minimum, the Nutritional d vitamin D to levels founds in ondairy beverage that is stablished by the United I Standards shall include n cow's milk for students The Education (the State Agency) that the schorequires a written statement by a medical au identifies the medical or other special dietary school shall not be required to provide bever acceptable substitutes.
-Acceptable substitutes are as follows: ol is implementing this vari thority or by a student's pare need which restricts the student ation.
-The substitution on tor legal guardian that ent's diet, except that the Expenses incurred in providing substitutions the shall be paid by the school district.
-Must not revise or change a diet prescription. - vered by reimbursements Date Signature of Medical A Authority or
+Student's Name: Age: Grade: Public School is participating substitute for the fluid milk a not meets Nutritional Standards es).
+At a minimum, the Nutritional , and vitamin D to levels founds in g in the milk substitution ondairy beverage that is tablished by the United Standards shall include n cow's milk for students The of Education (the State agency) that the requires a written statement by a medical identifies the medical or other special diet school shall not be required to provide be acceptable substitutes.
+Acceptable substitutes are as follows: school is implementing this variation authority or by a student's parentary need which restricts the students. iation.
+The substitution nt or legal guardian that ent's diet, except that the Expenses incurred in providing substitution shall be paid by the school district.
+Must not revise or change a diet prescrip ption or medical order.
+Date Signature of Medical A Authority or